bjfumac/mqant-docker/README.md

 # mqant-docker
-A docker image for mqant framework
+A docker image for the distributed game server : mqant

 **1. Download mqantserver files and edit config**
 ```